 What Does a Competitive Analysis Do?

-For smooth running of a business, a comprehensive analysis is required in order to optimise the combination of resources and to forecast your profitability.
+For the smooth running of a business, a comprehensive analysis is required to optimise the combination of resources and forecast your profitability.

-This is termed as SWOT analysis to find out your strengths and weaknesses and also manage to identify possible threats and opportunities of your business.
+This is termed as SWOT analysis to determine your strengths and weaknesses and manage to identify your business’s possible threats and opportunities.

-Doing a competitor analysis is a step towards building an effective and efficient strategy to gain a better understanding of what makes your company unique in a saturated business climate.
+Doing a competitor analysis is a step towards building an effective and efficient strategy to understand better what makes your company unique in a saturated business climate.